 First things first.
 Make your homepage enticing.
 Give your visitors multiple opportunities to engage.
 Encourage people to click through your categories, or better still make your product page front and center.
 That’s where the bread and butter are, so showing them what you will answer any immediate questions they may have.

-When it comes to the shopping process, the execution should be seamless, and simple; make sure you include a follow-up email so your know customers that the transaction is complete.
+When it comes to the shopping process, the execution should be seamless and simple.
+Don’t forget to include a follow-up email, so your customers know that the transaction is complete.

 Always make sure your contact information is prominently displayed, you can do this in the top header, footer, on the contact page or wherever it is clearly visible.
 There may be times when your customers want to get in touch directly, and you should always give them that opportunity and not make them search for it.